dortania/OpenCore-Install-Guide/post-install/security.md

 Last edited: March 2, 2020

 So something that makes OpenCore truly special is how it's been built with security in mind which is quite rare especially in the Hackintosh community.
-Well here we'll be going through and setting up some of OpenCore's great secuirty features:
+Well here we'll be going through and setting up some of OpenCore's great Security features:

 * [FileVault](/post-install/security.md#FileVault)
 * [Vault](/post-install/security.md#Vault)